Empathy 101: Designing for Humans in the Age of AI

 Ability to Explain Decision Making

 For example, one can look at the medical insurance industry and see the consequences of using black-box AI to reject certain medical claims automatically.
 This AI auto-rejection or claims review process may also confuse internal company users, who may not understand why a claim was rejected.
 Even for systems that do not auto-reject claims but instead flag claims, oftentimes, there is no explanation for why a claim or provider was flagged.
 This is a case where empathy for users and end-users should dictate the necessity of baked-in explainability.
-We should also recognize that explainability may not always be enough, and in cases where that’s true, providing context-aware AI in which a user can more easily examine the circumstances around a decision when necessary.
+We should also recognize that explainability may not always be enough, and in cases where that’s true, provide context-aware AI in which a user can more easily examine the circumstances around a decision when necessary.

 A second way we can design AI products with greater user empathy is to involve the user in co-creating the outputs they need.
 In this model, the AI product becomes an assistant to the user instead of the other way around.